 - Vietri sul Mare - Amalfi ferry: the ferry route from Vietri sul Mare to the port of Amalfi is usually served 6 times daily with crossings of 45 minutes to 1 hour.

-- Castellammare di Stabia - Amalfi ferry: the ferry connection from the port of Castellammare di Stabia to Amalfi usually includes 15 weekly trips.
-Both ferries and hydrofoils operate the crossing to Amalfi.
-The average duration is about 1 to 2 hours, depending on the type of vessel.
+- Castellammare di Stabia - Amalfi ferry: the ferry connection from the port of Castellammare di Stabia to Amalfi usually includes 7 weekly trips.
+The duration is 2.5 hours.

 - Procida - Amalfi ferry: the route to Amalfi from Procida is seasonal and has 1 daily crossing lasting 2 hours 50 minutes.